ThatRandomGuy09/EventFlow/README.md

 ## Configuration

 - **Google Calendar Integration**: You need to set up the Google Calendar API and obtain credentials to integrate with your calendar.

-## Usage

-1. **Event Creation**: Create events through the admin interface.
-2. **Scheduling a Call**: Share your booking page with others, who can then schedule a call based on available slots.
-3. **Google Calendar Update**: When a call is booked, it will automatically appear on your Google Calendar, and the slot will no longer be available for other bookings.

 ## License